GoogleCloudPlatform/software-delivery-workshop/labs/cloudrun-progression/README.md

 ## Overview

-This document shows you how to implement a deployment pipeline for CloudRun that implements progression of code from developer branches to production with automated canary testing and percentage based traffic management.
+This document shows you how to implement a deployment pipeline for Cloud Run that implements progression of code from developer branches to production with automated canary testing and percentage based traffic management.
 It is intended for platform administrators who are responsible for creating and managing CI/CD pipelines to Google Kubernetes Engine (GKE).
-This document assumes that you have a basic understanding of Git, CloudRun, and CI/CD pipeline concepts.
+This document assumes that you have a basic understanding of Git, Cloud Run, and CI/CD pipeline concepts.

-CloudRun lets you deploy and run your applications with little overhead or effort.
+Cloud Run lets you deploy and run your applications with little overhead or effort.
 Many organizations use robust release pipelines to move code into production.
-CloudRun provides unique traffic management capabilities that let you implement advanced release management techniques with little effort.
+Cloud Run provides unique traffic management capabilities that let you implement advanced release management techniques with little effort.

 ### Objectives

--   Create your CloudRun service
+-   Create your Cloud Run service
 -   Enable developer branch
 -   Implement canary testing
 -   Rollout safely to production